Thiers, Puy-de-Dôme: Parks and gardens

 Verdun Square, on Rue Grammont, has a monument commemorating French efforts during World War I. Les Jardins de Saint-Jean are between the old Thiers hospital and the Durolle River.
 Le Breuil Park is a former campsite; locker rooms, showers, and camp toilets are still visible at the bottom of the park.
 The Chassaigne Castle features an English landscape garden.

 A local fair is held during the third week of September in a park between the Orangerie Park and Le Breuil Park.
 There is a small green area opposite the Gare de Thiers (Thiers Station).

 Protected areas

 Natural areas surrounding Thiers are the Limagne plain in the west; the Dore valley, largely classified and protected by the Natura 2000 network; the Livradois-Forez Regional Natural Park, and the Auvergne volcanoes beyond the Limagne plain.

 Urban renewal

 Thiers began an urban renewal project in 2002, rehabilitating Antonin Chastel Place, the San Juan district and the Transvaal streets.

 Population

-In 2019, Thiers had a population of 11,784 inhabitants.
 The first peak in population was reached in 1901, at 17,625.
 The population began a downward trend until the end of World War II, when it began climbing again to a second peak of 16,623 in 1968.